MicrosoftDocs/dataexplorer-docs/data-explorer/monitor-batching-ingestion.md

 # Monitoring batching ingestion

-In the *batching ingestion* process, Azure Data Explorer optimizes [data ingestion](ingest-data-overview.md) for high throughput by batching the incoming data into small chunks based on a configurable [ingestion batching policy](kusto/management/batchingpolicy.md).
+In the *batching ingestion* process, Azure Data Explorer optimizes [data ingestion](ingest-data-overview.md) for high throughput by batching incoming small chunks of data into batches based on a configurable [ingestion batching policy](kusto/management/batchingpolicy.md).
 The batching policy allows you to set the trigger conditions for sealing and ingesting a batch (data size, number of blobs, or time passed).
-These small batches of incoming data are then merged and optimized for fast query results.
-These optimizations make batching ingestion the most performant of the [methods for ingesting data](ingest-data-overview.md#batching-vs-streaming-ingestion) used by Azure Data Explorer.
+These batches are then optimally ingested for fast query results.

 ## Batching stages

 Batching ingestion occurs in stages, and each stage is governed by an ingestion *component*:

-1. Before ingestion, as the data is retrieved from Event Grid, Event Hub, or IoT Hub, the *Data Connection* component does initial data rearrangement.
+1. For Event Grid, Event Hub and IoT Hub ingestion, there is a *Data Connection* that gets the data from external sources and performs initial data rearrangement.
 2. The *Batching Manager* optimizes the ingestion throughput by batching the small ingress data chunks that it receives based on the ingestion batching policy.
-3. The *Ingestion Manager* starts the data ingestion by sending the ingestion command to the *Azure Data Explorer Storage Engine*.
+3. The *Ingestion Manager* sends the ingestion commands to the *Azure Data Explorer Storage Engine*.
 4. The *Azure Data Explorer Storage Engine* stores the ingested data, making it available for query.

-Azure Data Explorer provides a set of [ingestion metrics](using-metrics.md#ingestion-metrics) in the Azure Monitor metrics explorer in the Microsoft Azure portal so that you can monitor your data across all the stages and components of the batching ingestion process.
+Azure Data Explorer provides a set of Azure Monitor [ingestion metrics](using-metrics.md#ingestion-metrics) so that you can monitor your data across all the stages and components of the batching ingestion process.
 The Azure Data Explorer ingestion metrics give you detailed information about:

 * The result of the batching ingestion.
 * The amount of ingested data and how it was batched.
 * The latency of the batching ingestion and where it occurs.
-* The batching process itself and how the data was batched.
+* The batching process itself.
-* The events sent from the data connection and received by Azure Data Explorer.
+* The number of events received, when ingesting with Event Hub, Event Grid, or IoT Hub.

 In this article, you'll learn how to use ingestion metrics to monitor batching ingestion to Azure Data Explorer in Azure portal.